 His research uses a range of techniques such as eye tracking, speech recognition, physiological sensing, computer vision, nonlinear time series analyses, discourse modeling, and machine learning.
 The learning contexts include intelligent tutoring, educational games, collaborative problem solving, classroom discourse, text, scene, and film comprehension.
 Data is collected in the lab, online, and in schools.

 D'Mello has co-edited five books and has published over 200 journal papers, book chapters, and conference proceedings in these areas.
 He is an associate editor for IEEE Transactions on Learning Technologies and IEEE Access and formerly for IEEE Transactions on Affective Computing.
-He serves on the editorial boards of the International Journal of Artificial Intelligence in Education and Frontiers in Psychology-Human Media Interaction, User Modeling & User-Adapted Interaction, and Discourse Processes.
+He serves on the editorial boards of the International Journal of Artificial Intelligence in Education, Frontiers in Psychology-Human Media Interaction, User Modeling & User-Adapted Interaction, and Discourse Processes.
 D'Mello also serves on the executive board of the International Artificial Intelligence in Education Society and the International Educational Data Mining Society.